Dietrich Büsselberg

+Education

 Büsselberg earned a state examination for teaching at the University of Hanover (1981).
 He got his Bachelor's and Master's degrees in biology from the University of Hohenheim in 1986.
 In 1989, he received a Ph.D. from the University of Hohenheim in collaboration with the University of Albany.
 He concluded his Post-Doctoral Fellowship in Physiology from the University of Mainz and the Heinrich-Heine University Düsseldorf in 1995.

 Career

 Büsselberg started his academic career in 1997 by joining the Institute of Physiology, University of Gottingen, becoming Apl.
 Professor in 2000.
-From 2008 to 2010, he was appointed as Professor of Neuroscience and Physiology at the Paul L. Foster School of Medicine at Texas Tech University (Texas, U.S.A.).
-As of 2010, he has been a Professor of Physiology and Biophysics at Weill Cornell Medical College in Qatar.
+From 2008 to 2010, he was appointed as professor of neuroscience and physiology at the Paul L. Foster School of Medicine at Texas Tech University in Texas, U.S. As of 2010, he has been a professor of physiology and biophysics at Weill Cornell Medical College in Qatar.

 Büsselberg has held multiple administrative appointments.
-In 2012, he was appointed as the Assistant Dean for Student Affairs at Weill Cornell Medicine – Qatar and served until 2020.
-As of late 2020, he is the Associate Dean at Weill Cornell Medicine – Qatar.
+In 2012, he was appointed as the assistant dean for student affairs at Weill Cornell Medicine – Qatar and served until 2020.
+As of late 2020, he is the associate dean at Weill Cornell Medicine – Qatar.